vecin2/em_automation/README.md

 #### Oracle Client

-If the system already has an oracle database installed and available within `%PATH%` this step might be skip.
+If the system already has an oracle database installed and available within `%PATH%` this step could be skipped.

 On the [downloads](https://www.oracle.com/database/technologies/instant-client/winx64-64-downloads.html) section of the oracle web site, find the package matching the project's database version and download the appropriate "Basic Light Package".
 For example if your project has oracle 19, download the latest oracle 19 `Basic Light Package` which, at the time of this writing, is `instantclient-basiclite-windows.x64-19.18.0.0.0dbru.zip`.